Escape from Terror: The Teresa Stamper Story: Plot

 After the divorce, Teresa begins a relationship with Chris.
-One night, as they are driving home, they are pulled over by a car that they think is the police, but it is Paul, posing as a police officer and stalking Teresa.
+One night as they are driving home, they are pulled over by a car that they think is the police, but it is Paul, posing as a police officer and stalking Teresa.
 Paul shoots Chris and kidnaps Teresa.
-Paul holds Teresa hostage until the next day, when she manages to escape from him at a diner and she hurries to a nearby establishment, and calls 9-1-1.
+Paul holds Teresa hostage until the next day, when she manages to escape from him at a diner and hurries to a nearby establishment, where she calls 9-1-1.
 The police then catch Paul, who attempts to escape on a bus, and arrest him.
 Teresa is returned home to Wanda and Katie, learning that Chris survived the shooting.

 In jail, Paul meets an inmate who will be released in three days.
 Seeing this as an opportunity for a jailbreak, Paul lies to the inmate, telling him that he is rich and will pay him if he helps him escape.
-The inmate foolishly believes Paul, and helps him break out of jail.
+The inmate foolishly believes Paul, and helps him escape.
 Sheriff Douglass finds out and advises Teresa, Wanda, and Katie to stay at his sister-in-law's house in Norman, Oklahoma, until they recapture Paul.
-Their escape from Paul is unsuccessful, as he finds them there and leaves Teresa flowers.
-Sheriff Douglass tries to recapture Paul at the hotel room of the inmate who had helped him escape from prison, but the recapture was also unsuccessful.
-Chris encourages Teresa to break up with him so she can start a new life, to which she kisses him and accepts.
+This is unsuccessful, as Paul finds them there and leaves Teresa flowers.
+Sheriff Douglass tries to recapture Paul at the hotel room of the inmate who had helped him escape from prison, but this is also unsuccessful.
+Chris encourages Teresa to break up with him so she can start a new life, to which she kisses him and agrees.

-Five years later, on Katie's fifth birthday at their new house in Nashville Tennessee, Paul calls Teresa and tells her to wish his daughter a happy birthday for him.
+Five years later, on Katie's fifth birthday at their new house in Nashville, Tennessee, Paul calls Teresa and tells her to wish his daughter a happy birthday for him.
 Teresa tells Paul to leave her and Katie alone.
-Teresa reports this incident to Sheriff Douglass and he decides to put Paul's picture on the TV show Unsolved Mysteries.
+She reports this incident to Sheriff Douglass and he decides to put Paul's picture on the TV show Unsolved Mysteries.
 People begin to call in about a man supposedly named Gary Wickle, who resembles Paul and who is a truck driver.
 "Wickle" lives in Commerce City, Colorado and had kidnapped a woman, threatening to kill her if she didn't marry him.

 Douglass calls the Commerce City Police and asks them to do surveillance of Gary Wickle's house, where it is revealed that "Gary Wickle" is in fact Paul Stamper.
-He had married a woman with two children of her own from a previous marriage, and she is pregnant with their first child together.
+He had married a woman named Sue, who is pregnant with their child.
 As Paul boards his truck to make a delivery run to Kansas, the police ambush and arrest him.
 When Sheriff Douglass gets the news, he informs Teresa and she happily embraces her mother.

-Back to the present day; Teresa, in her interview, reveals that Paul was sentenced to 35 years in prison and that after the trial he was still saying that he loved Teresa.
-Teresa also says Paul never knew what love was and that she now knows what it isn't.
+In the present, Teresa reveals that Paul was sentenced to 35 years in prison and after the trial, he was still claiming that he loved her.
+Teresa says Paul never knew what love was, and she now knows what it isn't.